 Statement of Long-Term Fiscal Position

-In July 2013, the Treasury produced the third Statement of Long-term Fiscal Position, identifying the fiscal pressures likely to eventuate in New Zealand over the next 40 years as a result of factors such as population ageing.
+In November 2016, the Treasury produced the fourth Statement of Long-term Fiscal Position, identifying the fiscal pressures likely to eventuate in New Zealand over the next 40 years as a result of factors such as population ageing.

 - Stats NZ publishes the New Zealand Official Yearbook, which includes statistics on the New Zealand economy, prices, public sector finance, overseas trade, and money and banking.